awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateFilter.md

 # CreateFilter<a name="API_CreateFilter"></a>

 Creates a recommendation filter\.
-For more information, see [Using Filters with Amazon Personalize](https://docs.aws.amazon.com/personalize/latest/dg/filters.html)\.
+For more information, see [Filtering Recommendations](filter.md)\.

 ## Request Syntax<a name="API_CreateFilter_RequestSyntax"></a>